 That said, Pluto TV does things a bit differently than those other services by bringing together a wide array of content, including web-based and bespoke channels curated from licensed TV shows, as well as movie "channels" with on-demand films.

+Ready to jump on-board the free TV train?
 Here's a full look at what Pluto TV is all about and why it's worth a look.

 How much does Pluto TV cost?